michaelhelvey/microtest/README.md

 full of edge cases that I haven't thought of because the limited range of services I end up testing.

-### Changelog

-- 0.0.2
-  - Updated connection logic to use a random port for each request if no custom port is specified by the user.
-- 0.0.1
-  - Initial version

 ### LICENSE

 MIT